atuinsh/dream_http_client/README.md

 # dream_http_client

-**Type-safe HTTP client for Gleam with streaming support.**
+**Type-safe HTTP client for Gleam with recording + streaming support.**

 A standalone HTTP/HTTPS client built on Erlang's battle-tested `httpc`.
-Supports blocking requests, yielder streaming, and message-based streaming.
+Supports blocking requests, yielder streaming, and process-based streaming via callbacks.
 Built with the same quality standards as [Dream](https://github.com/TrustBound/dream), but completely independent—use it in any Gleam project.

 ---